Best drive Defensive & Advance Driving School

 2. Is learning how to drive easier for adults?

-Adults often learn more patiently and responsibly, but they may need more time due to busy schedules.
+Adults tend to learn better and more patiently and responsibly, but may require more time, depending on their schedules.

 3. What is the biggest challenge for adult learners?